-As some of you know, the heart of One Stop For Writers is our signature Descriptive Thesaurus Collection.
+As some of you know, the heart of One Stop For Writers is our signature Descriptive Thesaurus Database.
 Visitors to this blog (and The Bookshelf Muse before it) have watched Becca and I create highly-sensory, real-life description lists for many different areas (Character Emotions, Settings, Symbolism and Weather, to name a few.)
 Delving deep to understand these aspects of description allows us to write rich, compelling stories.
 So, when writers asked us to, we started turning a few into books.

 Now we’re writers, and we love books!
 But the list format we use isn’t always an easy read in digital format and often requires a lot of scrolling to see an entire entry.
 We knew there had to be a better way.

 Lucky for us Lee Powell, the creator of Scrivener for Windows and our former OS partner, is a genius.
-He could see how the right medium would turn our thesaurus collections into a top notch resource for writers that would be super easy to use.
+He could see how the right medium would turn our thesaurus collections into a top notch resource that would be super easy to use.